damaevbagdat/2-Project/src/content/services/litigation-en.md

 ## Service Description

-Our team of experienced attorneys provides court representation services at all levels, including arbitration courts.
+Our team of experienced attorneys and lawyers provides representation services in courts of all instances, including arbitration courts, as well as mediation services.

 ## Our Litigation Services

 - Representation in General Jurisdiction Courts
 - Representation in Arbitration Courts
 - Pre-litigation Dispute Resolution
-- Enforcement Proceedings
-- Appeal and Cassation Appeals
+- Mediation and negotiations

 ## Process